 Repeat daily until no more beetles appear.
 If you are successful, you may notice less beetle infestation in the next year's bloom since at the end of the feeding period they burrow into the ground.

 Note: Most beetles will drop before you can pick them.
 The napkin/papertowel makes it easier to locate them since they flip upside down.
-This allows them to get lost in the mulch or soil.
+The dark coloring of their "underbelly" allows them to get lost in the mulch or soil.